Sinking of the Moskva: Images and video of the sinking ship

 The source or author of the video or images is unknown.
 The Telegraph reported the images were first posted to the web via the Telegram messaging service on a channel linked to Russian security agencies.
 Analysts who were independently consulted by The Guardian and CNN confirmed that the images appear to show Moskva.
 The Guardian quoted Yörük Işık, a journalist and expert ship spotter, as saying: "I believe the video is real.
 What we see shape, size.
 It is the Moskva."
 The Guardian also reported: "He [Işık] said he believed at least one of the photographs was taken from a Project 22870 rescue tugship, of which Russia is believed to have two in the Black Sea."

 A senior US defense official said the images could not be independently verified, "but the images themselves comport with what we had assessed to be the damage done to the ship."
 Carl Schuster, former director of operations at the US Pacific Command's Joint Intelligence Operations Center, stated: "Assuming the photo is not faked in some way or Photoshopped, it looks like the missile(s) hit forward, which is not unexpected.
 Anti-ship cruise missiles (ASCMs) tend to go for the center of the radar return, which typically is the forward section of the superstructure."
-Chris Parry, a former rear admiral, wrote to The Guardian: "It seems that one–two missiles entered the ship just below the after pair of Vulcan anti-ship missiles ...
+Chris Parry, a former rear admiral, wrote to The Guardian: "It seems that one–two missiles entered the ship just below the aft pair of Vulcan anti-ship missiles ...
 This would have caused massive internal damage and looks to have punctured the two missiles ... which would have drained down propellant fuel that further intensified the fire within the ship by spreading horizontally along the decks and through the damaged bulkheads."
-Naval experts consulted by the BBC considered damage to be consistent with a missile attack, but disagreed about the plausibility of other causes.
+Naval experts consulted by the BBC considered the damage to be consistent with a missile attack but disagreed about the plausibility of other causes.
 The video shows no sign of the storm stated in Russian reports.